Table of Contents

 Kubernetes Cost Allocation

-The result is that traditional resource-level tagging simply doesn't work for Kubernetes.
-You need a different approach: namespace-level attribution combined with proportional allocation for shared cluster infrastructure.
+The practical approach is namespace-level attribution plus proportional allocation for shared cluster infrastructure.

 Namespace-based allocation